Will AI Replace HVAC Technicians?

 Scored via claude-sonnet-4-6 + gpt-4oScored by 2 models ↗

-Core tasks for HVAC Technicians and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for HVAC Technicians and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Diagnose malfunctioning HVAC systems by inspecting components such as compressors, heat exchangers, refrigerant lines, and electrical controls to identify root causes of failure